 Robert E. Gentet

 Almost from my earliest memory, I had a natural interest in the created world around me.
-I was born in Wathena, a small town in NE Kansas, in the summer of 1938.
+I was born in a small town in NE Kansas in 1938.
 It was the time of the Great Depression and the family in late 1941 moved to Wichita because Dad could find better work there.

 Wichita offered some distinct advantages for me.
 I had six years of schooling at the Lutheran Day School in Wichita.
 One of the favorite Bible verses I had to memorize at school was (and, still is) Hebrews 3:4: "For every house is built by some man, but he that built all things is God."